ezsystems/ezpublish-kernel/REST-API-V3.rst

     :400; If the Input does not match the input schema definition, In this case the response contains an ErrorMessage_
     :401: If the user is not authorized to create this section
     :403: If a section with the given new identifier already exists
+    :412: If the current ETag does not match with the provided one in the If-Match header

 Delete Section
 ``````````````